AllexFrolov/forecasting-taxi-orders/README.md

 # forecasting-taxi-orders
-Forecast of the number of taxi orders for the next hour
+To attract more drivers during peak periods, you need to predict the number of taxi orders for the next hour.